mudawali91/sql-optimization/README.md

 ```

 **3. Specify column with its table name when `JOIN` tables**
-* Set the column by its table name or its alias
+* Set the column by its table name or its alias.
 > **Note:** From the query, column status in `WHERE` clause not specify the table name.
 So it can cause to query error for some of SQL versions.
 ```
 AND Jobs.publish_status = 1